YasperFa/MolSim/README.md

         '{INPUT_PATH}': Path to the input file.
 For example, '-i ../input/eingabe-sonne.txt' or 'input=../input/cuboid-example.txt' or s'input=../input/schema.xml'.

         '{OUTPUT_WRITER}': Specifies which output writer will be used.
 Either VTK or XYZ has to be chosen.
 Examples: "-o VTK" or "-output XYZ"

+        '{PARTICLE_CONTAINER}': Specifies what kind of particle container to use.
+Either LCC (LinkedCellContainer) or DSC (DirectSumContainer) has to be chosen.
+Examples: "-p LCC" or "-particleContainer DSC".

     Optional arguments: